2sic/2sxc-docs/2sxc Docs Generator/how-to/razor/organize-code.md

 # How To Organize your Code in Razor

-This document has been moved to @NetCode.Razor.OrganizeCode
+This document has been moved to [](xref:NetCode.Razor.OrganizeCode)